Even though Jenna Herder can kick some butt, she has a heart — and home — that glitters.

 Herder’s break from Krav Maga coincided with the escalation of an abusive relationship.

-Her then-boyfriend disliked that she trained with other men — sometimes practicing physical technique with them.
+Her then-boyfriend disliked that she trained with other men.
 But, she rationalized, he was the love of her life.
 She stayed with him for about four years.

 But she continued teaching other people to protect themselves against the violence that characterized her personal life.